-We indicate the name of the site in the Site Address and select the document library.
-We select the ID through dynamic content.
+In the Site Address, we specify the name of the site and choose the document library.
+Then, we utilize dynamic content to select the ID.
 Finally, we indicate the approval status in the Action field.

 To test / run our flow, just follow these steps:

 We add a document in the library that we have assigned to the flow.
 The Flow will then run automatically and the approval process will start.

 2. We head to Outlook.
 There we will receive a notification for an approval request